 Update 8th February 2018

-My new book “Create Space – How to Manage Time and Find Focus, Productivity and Success” – will be published by Profile at the end of summer.
+My new book “Create Space – How to Manage Time and Find Focus, Productivity and Success” – was published by Profile this summer.

 The book is inspired by my work as a leadership consultant, at the company I founded at the end of 2016 CDP Leadership Consultants, and prior to that at global consultants YSC.
 The book contains twelve stories drawn from that work, along with reflections and practical suggestions on each of the twelve subjects the stories address.